 I thought it was a great idea, and I liked the implementation and execution just as well.
 They even gave me a piece of toilet paper as a gift 🙂 Actually, in the featured image of this article, you can see my colleague holding that specific toilet paper roll…

-Now that we understand what a sexy startup is not, let’s look at what a sexy startup is…
+Now that we understand what and where a sexy startup is not, let’s look at what a sexy startup is…

 What a Sexy Startup is!?

-If you leverage big-data, data-science, or deep learning; you are a SaaS solution; and your offering is in digital-marketing or biotech, that would sure open doors for you.
-Cyber Security is another trendy field, as of today.
+If you leverage big-data, data-science, deep learning, machine learning and artificial intelligence; you are a SaaS solution; and your offering is in digital-marketing or biotech, that would sure open doors for you.
+Cyber Security is another trendy field, for quite a few years now.

 I.e. being a sexy startup and making it all the way to the holy grail is not just about internal factors such as your market, traction, team and proven execution.
 Rather, you are subject to trends and external factors which highly influence the risk-capital eco-system and your startup thereof.

 Associate your offering with the hottest trends.
 First, you need to know what those trends are.
 Learn about the hottest fields for startups in 2020.
 Learn which technologies or business models are hot.
-Then emphasize when your startup applies!
+Then make sure to emphasize on it, whenever applies!